RIPE-NCC/ripe-atlas-software-probe/BUILD.md

 ## Enterprise Linux

-If you need to build the package yourself, even though we provide RPMs for `amd64` EL8 and EL9, you can use the following instructions:
+We provide RPMs for `amd64` EL8 and EL9, as shown in [README.md](README.md#enterprise-linux).
+To manually build an RPM package, we provide the following instructions

 ```sh
 # Building dependencies